 Economics of the COVID-19 pandemic

-In response to the COVID-19 pandemic, several organisations are creating educational resources looking at economic aspects of the pandemic.
+Several organisations are creating educational resources looking at economic aspects of the COVID-19 pandemic.
 To add to this list, please email email@example.com.

 Lecture slides, assignments and exercises

 The CORE team maintain a list of resources dedicated to teaching Economics during the COVID-19 crisis.

 Sara Gundersen of Valparaiso University is sharing materials from an Economics of COVID-19 course created in Autumn 2020.
 See her teaching case study.

 "Teaching economics behind the global COVID-19 pandemic" by Chengping Zhang and Jonathan Ramse is a March 2021 paper in the International Review of Economics Education

 - The Economics Observatory is a collective initiative by the research community to answer questions from policy-makers and the public about the economics of the COVID-19 crisis and the recovery

 - VoxEU has a section on Economics in the Time of Covid-19, with commentary articles, eBooks and podcasts.

 - The Society of Professional Economics has released a podcast series interviewing economists about the pandemic.